WizKnight/WizKnight/README.md

 - B Tech. in Electronics & Telecommunication Engineering, Nagpur University, [2022]

 ## 💼 Virtual Internship
-- Data Scientist at [Company Name], [Year - Present]
+- Data Scientist [British Airways], [2023]
-  - Developed machine learning models to predict customer behavior and optimize marketing campaigns.
+  - Developed machine learning models to predict customer buying behavior and factors that influence buying behavior.
   - Conducted in-depth analysis of large-scale datasets to identify patterns and trends.
-  - Collaborated with cross-functional teams to deploy data-driven solutions into production.
+  -
-- Data Analyst at [Company Name], [Year - Year]
+- Data Scientist [Standard Bank], [2023]
   - Performed data cleaning and transformation to enable accurate analysis.
   - Created interactive visualizations to communicate insights to stakeholders.
-  - Conducted A/B testing and analyzed experimental results to drive business decisions.
+  - Developed machine learning model to predict if the customer is going to be a loan defaulter.

 ## 📫 How to Reach Me
 - LinkedIn: [[LinkedIn Profile](https://www.linkedin.com/in/swapniljikar/)]